congmul/WeatherDashboard/README.md

 LINK : https://congmul.github.io/WeatherDashboard/

 Tech/framework used:
+1. HTML
+2. CSS
-1. Bootstrap (CSS Framework)
+3. Bootstrap (CSS Framework)
+4. JavaScript
-2. OpenWeather API
+5. OpenWeather API

 How to work
 1. Enter a city name where you want to know the weather about